 Actual acts of love can have an emotional component to them, and the emotional component to love is compassion or empathy.
 Remember the proper definition of love?
 “To value others higher than yourself and based on that valuing, to act selflessly towards them having compassion on them.”
 The compassion component to love has an emotional element, but that emotion – like all emotions – are meant to flow from (or react from) an understanding of the experience or behavior.
 So, for example, if I decide to give up my seat on the bus to an elderly person, then I will often experience good feeling/emotion associated with that CHOSEN BEHAVIOR and my understanding of that behavior choice.

-To allow emotions to guide our behavior is to allow the dog’s tail to direct the dog’s actions.
+To allow emotions to guide our behavior is for the dog to allow it’s tail to direct it’s actions.
 Or, to allow emotions to guide our behavior is like letting the wind guide our course on the sailboat instead of the map and navigational aids.
 In short, the many people who are allowing their emotions to guide both what they believe is true or right, and what choices they make, are totally lost people in the truest sense.
 They have abandoned reason for madness/emotional feelings and have rejected the most important aspect given to human beings that set us apart from the animals.
-Again, when we put reason aside or submit it to feelings; and when our moral choices are determined by our feelings instead of some objective moral standard; then we are lost and are descending into deep darkness.
+Again, when we put reason aside or submit it to feelings; and when our moral choices are determined by our subjective feelings instead of some objective moral standard; then we are lost and are descending into deep darkness.

 Perhaps the greatest perversion of the concept of “love”, is sexual desire e.g. ‘let’s make love’.
 That is not love but instead it is merely sexual desire, lust and gratification, which is almost always selfish in its motivations and selfishness, is the opposite of love.
 At best, having sex could be considered a form of expressing affection, but even affection is usually not selfishly motivated like sex typically is.